BLC-HTWChur/rsd-specification/rsd2-specification.md

 ### XML binding

 There are two possible XML Bindings.
-The attribute binding or the hierarchical binding.
+* Attribute binding
+* Hierarchical binding.

+The hierarchical binding is preferred, because it maps more directly into other bindings.

+While the two bindings could be used within the same service definition, implementers need to choose which binding is used.
+As soon one binding is detected, RSD engines should reject API definitions using the other binding.

 All RSD XML documents have an ```<rsd>``` root element.
 The rsd element contains a version and a namespace definition.
 The version for documents following this specification is always ```2.0```.
 The namespace definition is ```http://github.com/rsd-spec/rsd```.